keepcosmos/beanmother/README.md

 ### PostProcessor

-If you need to common configuration for specific beans, you can use [PostProcessor](#register-post-processors).
+If you need a common configuration for specific beans, you can use [PostProcessor](#register-post-processors).

 ## Customization

 `ObjectMother` class is a default implementation of `AbstractBeanMother` class.
 For customization, simply extend `AbstractBeanMother`.
-Highly recommended to build as a singleton instance.
+I highly recommend building it as a singleton instance.

 ```java
 public class MyObjectMother extends AbstractBeanMother {